Images courtesy of the Muslim Association of Iceland

-Last year, the Reykjavík City Council granted a plot for Iceland’s first mosque in the city center, and the Muslim Association of Iceland said they’re about to break ground next week.
-Ibrahim Sverrir Agnarsson, the chairman of the association told Visir that they are in their final stretch of preparations.
+Last year, the Reykjavík City Council granted a plot for Iceland’s first mosque in the city center and the Muslim Association of Iceland said they’re about to break ground next week.
+Ibrahim Sverrir Agnarsson, the chairman of the association told Visir that they’re in their final stretch of preparations.

 The holy ground will represent the two Islamic groups of Iceland – the Muslim Association of Iceland and the Islamic Cultural Center of Iceland – a total of 1,200 Muslims, or less than half a percent of the Icelandic population.